 - Spread the mixture into the pie crust.

 - Top with the peach slices.

-- Brush the peaches with the liquefied peach preserves, this adds a nice glaze to the dessert.
+- Brush the peaches with the liquefied peach preserves, this will add a nice glaze to the dessert.

 - Refrigerate the tart for at least 1 hour or overnight before serving.

 Wouldn’t your friends and family love to sit down to a slice of this creamy peach pie tart?
 Why not surprise them with this delicious dessert tonite?
 I promise there’ll be smiles around the table.

 Yes, you can.
 The cream cheese- mascarpone filling is a great way to showcase your favorite fruits.
 Try strawberries, blueberries, nectarines and even pineapple.
 Making a mixed berry tart would also make a beautiful and delicious dessert.